ivanvikhrev/search-trees-comparison/readme.md

-# Сравнение поисковых деревьевПриводится сравнение следующих поисковых структур:1.
-Splay tree2.
-AVL tree3.
-Treap4.
-Red-black tree5.
-Sorted arrayИсходный код доступен в папке 'trees/include/'. Для генерации биндингов для питона используется модуль Cython.Отчет расположен в 'report.ipynb'
+# Comparison of Search Trees
+Course "Design and Analysis of Algorithms" task.
+Comparison of the next searching data structure:
+1. Splay tree
+2. AVL tree
+3. Treap
+4. Red-black tree
+5. Sorted array

+Source code: 'trees/include/'.
+For python bindings Cython is used.
+Report available in two formats: 'report.ipynb' and 'report.html'